CatalystCode/project-fortis/README.md

 docker-compose up --build -d
 ```

-Note that any changes to the React code in project-fortis-interfaces project
+Note that any changes to the React code in project-fortis-interfaces folder will
-will be automatically detected and re-loaded so the re-build step above won't be
+be automatically detected and re-loaded so the re-build step above won't be
-necessary.
+necessary for changes to the frontend.

 #### Accessing Cassandra

-If you need more low-level access to the Cassandra database, you can do the
+If you need more low-level access to the Cassandra database, you can execute the
-following to log into a CQL shell:
+following command to log into a CQL shell:

 ```
 docker-compose exec project_fortis_services /app/cqlsh